CodeCs1/casm/README.md

 # CASM (Code-dev's Assembly language)
 The compiled language that I wrote for making easier when writting assembly language.

-The compiler just compiled in tokenizing file.
+The compiler just compiled in tokenizing and parsing file.

 ## Installation
 #### This project uses cmake for building and installing this.